Vein Disease - Chronic Venous Disorder (CVD) - Venous Reflux

-Vein disease or chronic venous disorder (CVD) is a medical condition whose spectrum ranges from visually apparent abnormalities, such as varicose veins and spider veins, with or without associated symptoms, to severe and life-threatening conditions.
+Vein disease or chronic venous insufficiency (CVI) is a medical condition whose spectrum ranges from visually apparent abnormalities, such as varicose veins and spider veins, with or without associated symptoms, to severe and life-threatening conditions.
 Venous disease is quite common - about 15 percent of the adult population is affected.
 It occurs more frequently in people over age 50, and is somewhat more common in women than in men.
 Risk factors for venous disease include: family history, obesity, pregnancy, prolonged standing, trauma, surgery, medications, and lifestyle.

 Varicose and spider veins visible on the surface of the skin are usually the tip of the iceberg.
 Diseased veins that feed into the visible varicose veins often lie hidden deeper in the skin.
 Ultrasound imaging allows a physician to see the entire network of diseased veins.
 Finding the root source of visible varicose veins is imperative for the effective treatment of venous disease and varicose veins.

-Venous insufficiency or venous reflux is by far the most common cause of venous disease.
+Venous reflux is by far the most common cause of venous insufficiency.
 It refers to the condition where blood escapes from its normal flow path towards the heart and flows in a retrograde direction in the veins, down into an already congested leg and other regions of the body.
 Venous insufficiency or venous reflux occurs when incompetent or defective vein valves fail to promote the normal return of blood to the heart against the pull of gravity, leading to congestion in the veins of the lower legs (venous hypertension).
 Physical inactivity often contributes to the problem; when we walk around, the muscle activity in our calves and thighs squeeze the deep veins and facilitate the return of deoxygenated blood to the heart.
 During long periods of sitting, this mechanism is inactive and the venous pressure in the lower leg increases.
 Over time, the vein walls may begin to 'give in' and stretch out due to the sustained pressure, and the one-way valves in these veins begin to fail, causing the blood to flow backwards and pool in the lower leg, further increasing venous pressure.